Effective Protection with Global Value Chains

 with E. Blanchard and M. Boice

-Abstract: The effective rate of protection (ERP) is a widely-used tool to evaluate the joint impact of input and output tariffs on the net protection offered to individual sectors.
-Nonetheless, the theoretical foundations underlying the traditional ERP are decades out of date.
-In this paper, we provide fresh guidance for policy analysts that seek to measure effective protection, with two core elements.
-First, we develop a new ERP concept, which measures how much tariffs shift the derived demand for real value added at the sector level.
-The ERP then has an intuitive interpretation: it is the effective subsidy to buyers of sectoral value added that replicates the impact of the tariff structure on demand.
-Second, we demonstrate how to compute our ERP index accounting for global value chain linkages.
+Abstract: The effective rate of protection (ERP) -- a widely-used tool for evaluating the net impact of input and output tariffs on individual sectors -- rests on theoretical foundations that predate the rise of global value chains.
+In this paper, we develop an updated ERP for policy analysts, with two core elements.
+First, we introduce a new ERP concept that measures how tariffs shift derived demand for real value added at the sector level; it has an intuitive interpretation as the effective subsidy to buyers of sectoral value added that replicates the demand effects of the tariff structure.
+Second, we demonstrate how to compute this index accounting for global value chain linkages.
 The result is an ERP for the GVC age, in which effective protection depends on the structure of value chains across countries and sectors, and the structure of all tariffs applied globally.
-We demonstrate the usefulness of our approach by analyzing how recent tariff changes have altered effective protection in the United States and the rest of the world.
+Applying the framework, we analyze how United States tariff changes in 2025 altered effective protection in the United States and abroad.